cunger/launch/notes/beyond-lies-the-wub/http.md

 # HTTP

 The _Hypertext Transfer Protocol_ (HTTP) is a text-based application-level protocol.
 It regulates the communication between a _server_ (an application) and a _client_ (e.g. a browser).
-HTTP communication is based on a request/response cycle: The client sends a request and the server responds to that request.
+HTTP communication is based on a request/response cycle: The client sends a request, and the server responds to that request.

-Requests and responses consist of a header and a (possibly empty) body.

 ## Requests

+Requests consist of:
-* method (e.g. GET, POST)
+* a request method (e.g. GET, POST)
-* path
+* a path
-* protocol
+* a protocol (e.g. HTTP/1.1)
-* headers
+* headers (key-value pairs of form `key: value`, meta data containing supplemental information about the client that sends the request or the resource it requests)
-* body
+* a body

+In HTTP/1.1, required are the request method, the path, as well as the `Host` header.

-### Methods
+### Request methods

+The method specifies the kind of request that is sent.

 * **GET** requests are used for retrieving data, e.g. asking for the representation of a specified resource.
-They are restricted with respect to length and allowed data type (ASCII characters).
+They are restricted with respect to length and data type (ASCII character set).
 * **POST** requests are used for submitting data to the server (as part of the request body), and for initializing an action on the server, such as updating an existing resource or creating a new one.
 They are not restricted with respect to length and data type.
 * **HEAD** only asks for the header of a response, e.g. for checking the response status code without actually transferring the resource, in order to check whether the resource exists or has been modified or moved.
 This can be relevant for caching purposes.

+A request is _safe_ if it does not request any action besides the retrieval of data.
+E.g. GET, HEAD.
+Not POST, PUT, DELETE.

+A request is _idempotent_ if the result is the same no matter how often it is executed (aside from errors or expiration effects).
+E.g. GET, HEAD, DELETE.
+Not POST.

 ### Examples